 Instructions to make the Cocktail:

-Mix 1 ounce rhubarb puree with 2 ounces Vodka in a shaker with ice.
-Shake, pour over ice in a lowball glass.
+- Mix 1 ounce rhubarb puree with 2 ounces Vodka in a shaker with ice.
+Shake, strain over fresh ice in a lowball glass.
 Fill with club soda.